Ambassador Diva – black footed cat (R.I.P)

 Oct 2013 – Diva’s Arrival

 Our ambassador black footed cat, female Diva, arrived this morning at her new home at “Clifton”, due to a new co-operation of Wild Cats World & Cat Conservation Trust.
-Alongside the Spotted Cats Conservation Project of WCW with Daniell Cheetah, we started this second alliance, in order to have the best results and possibilities in the Black Footed Cat Conservation Project.
+We started this second alliance, in order to have the best results and possibilities in the Black Footed Cat Conservation Project.
 At Clifton all expertise and passion is there to make the project an even bigger success.
 On the photos you can see we gave the right name to the little lady, as she truly behaved like a Diva.

 Arriving in the transportbox, from the Free State all the way to the Eastern Cape.